Ek Hasina Do Diwane

-Ek Hasina Do Diwane is a 1972 Hindi-language romance film, produced by Kantibhai Zaveri under the R. G. Films banner and directed by S. M. Abbas.
-It stars Jeetendra, Babita, Vinod Khanna in pivotal roles, and the music was composed by Kalyanji-Anandji.
+Ek Hasina Do Diwane is a 1972 Hindi-language romance film, produced by Kantibhai Zaveri under the R. G. Films banner and directed by SM Abbas.
+It stars Jeetendra, Babita Kapoor, Vinod Khanna in pivotal roles, and the music was composed by Kalyanji-Anandji.

 Plot

 Amar is an orthodox man, while Prakash is a flirtatious man.
 They are best friends.
 Prakash loves Neetu, a woman who has returned from abroad.
 As he is shy about expressing his feelings, he asks Amar for help when Neetu starts to pay attention to Amar, who also loves her.
 Despite her father's refusal, Neetu marries Amar.
 Soon after, disputes arose as they had different lifestyles.
 Taking advantage of this, the spiteful Prakash exacerbates the situation.
 One day, on Neetu's birthday, Prakash was out drinking.
 Seeing this, the furious Amar slaps Neetu when she leaves her autocratic father and sends a divorce notice.
 Amar immediately moves to get her back when he realises what he has done, yet he still opposes the divorce.
 Afterwards, Amar learns that his mother is arriving, having spent her life on pilgrimage.
 He agrees to a divorce on the condition that they remain together as a married couple until his mother's return, a condition that Neetu accepts.
 During this time, Neetu came to understand the sanctity of marriage and the righteousness of Amar, and her vanity subsided.
 Moreover, Major also submits to the kindness of Amar's mother.
 Ultimately, Neetu refuses to divorce Amar and asks for his forgiveness when Prakash reforms and pleads pardon.
 The film ends happily with the couple's reunion.